gdebasis/ChessR/README.md

 The program is packaged with a build.xml file and hence is easy to load in Eclipse or Netbeans IDE.
 The input to the program is a configuration (java properties) file where you can specify the location of the files (PGN games) to index.
 You can execute multiple queries in batch by specifying a query PGN file in the configuration file.

-The retrieval engine can also run as a web service.
-For this you need to create a Java web server project on Eclipse or Netbeans and load the existing sources.
-The web interface of the retriever uses a javascript library to render the retrieved board positions.
 For more details about the algorithm, refer to the paper "Retrieval of similar chess positions" published in SIGIR '14.